Amy Casey Cooks

 • Form all meatballs to be the same size.
 This will ensure that they all cook at the same rate.

-what to serve with Sicilian meatballs
+What to serve with Sicilian meatballs

 Italian recipe for balls of meat cooking in marinara sauce

-just one more thing
+One more thing

 Sicilian meatballs with homemade basil marinara sauce